Complete Guide to the Strasbourg & Colmar Christmas Markets (2025)

 One of the tallest Christmas trees in Europe can be found in Strasbourg

-All of the Christmas Markets are within a 5–15-minute walk in Strasbourg.
-Strasbourg is very walkable and during the Christmas Market season, no cars are allowed on the island from 11am to 8p.m (exceptions are made if you have a car and are staying at a hotel on the island).
+Strasbourg is very walkable, and during market hours the historic center is pedestrian-only.
+If needed, the tram makes it easy to get around (a 24-hour pass is under €5).
 For Christmas markets that you feel are too far to walk, then hop on the Tram.
-You can purchase a 24 hr. unlimited ride pass for less than $5 when you arrive.
+You can purchase a 24-hr. unlimited ride pass for less than $5 when you arrive.
 Take a peek at this interactive Christmas Market map in Strasbourg to see how close everything is.

 CHRISTMAS MARKETS IN AND AROUND COLMAR